nishantjr/ml-tableau/docs/04-guarded-patterns.md

 :   For any sequent built using these rules, we cannot have both $\matches{x}{\phi}$ and $\matches{x}{\fnot\phi}$ in $\Basic$

 Proof
-:   The root node starts with $\Basic$ empty, and therefore this invariant is maintained.
+:   The root node starts with $\Basic$ empty, and therefore this invariant is
-    Basic assertions are added to $\Basic$ only through the (resolve) rule which maintains the invariant.
+    maintained.
+Basic assertions are added to $\Basic$ only through the
+    \prule{resolve} rule which maintains the invariant.

 Proposition
 :   There is a tableau for any guarded pattern